maiallam57/YummyJs/README.md

 2. Navigate to the project directory:
 >`cd YummyJs`
 3. Open index.html in your browser.

-## **Usage**
-### **Searching for Meals:**
-- By Name: Enter the name of the meal in the search input field and press enter or click the search button.
-- By First Letter: Enter the first letter of the meal in the search input field and press enter or click the search button.
-### **Viewing Meal Categories**
-- Click on any category from the categories list to view meals belonging to that category.
-### **Viewing Recipe Details**
-- Click on any meal from the search results or category list to view detailed information about the recipe.

 ## **Code Structure**
 - index.html: The main HTML file containing the structure of the web application.